thecomeonman/thecomeonman.github.io/index.md

 ![](https://raw.githubusercontent.com/AtherEnergy/Rhyhorn/master/Screenshots/060_Output_Variables.png)

-A very flexible tool which can be used in a browser to compile your monte carlo simulations.
+A very flexible tool which can be used in a browser to create and run your own monte carlo simulations.

 Done in R. Methodology and code included.